nocomplexity/SecurityArchitecture/learning/foundations.md

 +++

+* [Trusted CI](https://www.trustedci.org/): The Trusted CI Framework is a minimum standard for cybersecurity programs.
+The mission of Trusted CI Foundation is to improve the cybersecurity of NSF computational science and engineering projects, while allowing those projects to focus on their science endeavors.
+This foundation provides great [templates and tools](https://www.trustedci.org/framework/templates) ready to use!

++++

 * [ Objective-See Foundation](https://objective-see.org/) Foundation focusses on free, open-source macOS security tools.
 And is known for organising the macOS security conference, "Objective by the Sea" (#OBTS).

++++

+* [The OpenChain Project ](https://www.openchainproject.org/): A Linux Foundation project.
+The OpenChain Project is solely focused on commercial and non-commercial open source process management in the supply chain.
+Lots of resources and cc-by or cc0 licensed.
+Also the ISO/IEC 5230 developed by this project is available.

 +++